Revelation 4:9

 God will give great rewards including

-rewards or any crowns, we will do the same thing that the 24 elders did.
-We
+have gained any rewards or any crowns, we will do the same thing that the 24

-will cast our crowns before the throne and we will say, "Thou art worthy, O Lord, to receive glory and honor and
+elders did.
+We will cast our crowns before the throne and we will say, "Thou art worthy, O Lord, to receive glory and honor

-The Bible says in Rev. 4:9 that the four
+The Bible says in Revelation 4:9 that the

-beasts give glory and honor and thanks to him that sits upon the throne.
-It
+four beasts give glory and honor and thanks to him that sits upon the throne.

 and power."
 Notice why the elders praised Him.
 They praised Him for